 Trade dress refers to the aesthetic or visual elements of a product or its packaging.
 Trade dress has been defined as the overall appearance of an object including size‚ shape‚ color‚ textures‚ or graphics.
 In order to better market a product‚ manufacturers often design the product or its packaging to catch the eye‚ appeal to consumers‚ and appear distinct from other similar products.
 Consumers may come to associate certain colors‚ designs‚ and patterns with specific products.
 For example‚ Reese’s Peanut Butter Cups are packaged in easily recognizable orange‚ brown and tan wrappers.
 While the actual packaging preserves the candy‚ the color scheme on the packaging serves no function other than to attract the consumer and distinguish the product from others.
+If you have a trade dress infringement issues, please see our trade dress infringement page.

 One primary requirement for trade dress protection is that the elements sought to be protected must be entirely non-functional.
 If the shape of a product or its packaging serves a function‚ such as to preserve its contents‚ allow easy pouring or emptying‚ or provide a more secure grip on the product‚ it will not be eligible for trade dress protection‚ even if the element acquires secondary meaning or becomes associated with the specific product.
 Protection for functional elements of a product is provided under patent law as a utility patent.